-system to store temporarily unused Treated Wastewater (TWW) depending on the demand for water irrigation and the treatment plant discharge use of TWW for non-potable applications in settings where public access is controlled or restricted by physical or institutional barriers use of TWW for non-potable applications in settings where public access is not restricted
+system to store temporarily unused Treated Wastewater (TWW) depending on the demand for water irrigation and the treatment plant discharge use of TWW for non-potable applications in settings where public access is controlled or restricted by physical or institutional barriers.
+This kind of irrigation excludes salad crops and vegetables that are eaten raw use of treated wastewater for non-potable applications in settings where public access is not restricted.
+It is for irrigation of all crops,